 On April 17, 1874, American financier Clarence Hungerford Mackay was born.
 Mackay was chairman of the board of the Postal Telegraph and Cable Corporation and president of the Mackay Radio and Telegraph Company.
 He supervised the completion of the first transpacific cable between the United States and the Far East in 1904.
 He laid a cable between New York and Cuba in 1907 and later established cable communication with southern Europe via the Azores and with northern Europe via Ireland.

 Clarence Mackay was the son of the successful silver miner and telegraph mogul, John William Mackay.
-Starting out with selling newspapers, John continued working at a shipyard and later formed a mining corporation managing to discover the single largest lode of silver ore in the world, to be known as the Comstock Lode in Virginia City, Nevada.
-The family, now quite wealthy, then lived between Paris and New York, where they brought up this daughter and their two sons, John and Clarence.
+Starting out with selling newspapers, John continued working at a shipyard and later formed a mining corporation managing to discover the “Big Bonanza” in Virginia City, the single largest lode of silver ore in the world, to be known as the Comstock Lode in Virginia City, Nevada.
+More than $100 million dollars worth of gold (over $2.5 billion in today’s currency) was extracted from that mine before it was exhausted in 1898, making all of them unimaginably wealthy.
+The family then lived between Paris and New York, where they brought up this daughter and their two sons, John and Clarence.

 When Clarence Mackay took over the leadership of the company, he further acquired the Federal Telegraph Company, its radio stations and research laboratories.
-Around 1928, the system was bought out by Sosthenes Behn’s International Telephone and Telegraph.
+In 1928, Clarence sold his major source of income, the Postal Telegraph Company, to the new International Telephone and Telegraph Company (ITT) for an enormous amount of stock.
 Unfortunately, Mackay’s profit was wiped out by the 1929 stock market crash.
-He survived the Great Depression by selling his art and antiques.
+He survived the Great Depression by selling his art and antiques since Mackay was also a noted collector of medieval suits of armor.
 ITT organized the Postal Telegraph & Cable Corporation as a shell to acquire and control the Mackay System.
 In 1943, Congress authorized an amendment to the Communications Act of 1934 permitting the merger of the domestic operations of telegraph companies, which allowed for Western Union to acquire Postal Telegraph.
 The international communications parts of the Mackay system remained with ITT.

 References and Further Reading: